Gleoman/Makers-cloud-engineer-exercise/README.md

 # **Makers-cloud-engineer-exercise**

-## **Product Description**
+## **Project Description**

-This product is a website that displays and requests ratings for ft.com.
+This application displays and requests ratings for ft.com.
 It is deployed in the cloud and the UX has been designed using FT-style Origami Components.

-For clarity and to aid the development process, I have broken the requirements down into User Stories that are set out further below.
+For clarity and to aid the development process, the application requirements were broken down into User Stories that are set out further below.

 ---